An enhanced extriangulated subquotient: Introduction

 \end{mainthm}

-We call this the \emph{extriangulated subquotient} of $\CA$ by $\CN$, where the prefixes `sub' and `$(-)_\CN$' of course show passing to the substructure of $\CA$ determined by $\CN$.
-Though, it has a broad spectrum of connections to many known localizations, including the Verdier quotient of triangulated categories, the ideal quotient of extriangulated categories and the quotient of exact categories by biresolving subcategories in the sense of \cite{Rum21}.
-And even better, in such examples, we can skip taking the substructure of $\CA$, namely, we see $\CA=\CA_\CN$.
-This formulation of the extriangulated subquotient seems justified by the following further result.
+We call this construction the \emph{extriangulated subquotient} of $\CA$ by $\CN$, where the prefix `sub' and the notation `$(-)_\CN$' indicate we first pass to the substructure of $\CA$ determined by $\CN$.
+This notion has a broad spectrum of connections to many known localizations, including the Verdier quotient of triangulated categories, the ideal quotient of extriangulated categories and the quotient of exact categories by biresolving subcategories in the sense of \cite{Rum21}.
+Moreover, in these examples, taking the substructure of $\CA$ is unnecessary, that is, we see $\CA=\CA_\CN$.
+This formulation of the extriangulated subquotient is further justified by the following result.

 \begin{mainthm}[\cref{cor:algebraic_subquotient}] The extriangulated subquotient $(\CA_\CN/\CN,\wtil{\BE_\CN},\wtil{\fs_\CN})$ in \cref{mainthm:A} is still algebraic. \end{mainthm}